DmitryOlshansky/no-bullshit-elastic/Notes.md

 But water flows and world changes even faster and now I stay in Tinkoff, but different strategy and different team, even programming language is likely different.
 But it was a good idea and I followed up on it.

+To have more fun - I will try to introduce at least one fake fact about ElasticSearch and search in general in my *emphasisied text*.
+Whoever finds stuff that is *factually wrong* gets some present, I'm not sure yet which.
+Those who try to to convince that it's bad practice or some other brain-dead convention and good taste kind of horseshit will not get the present, I am sorry ;)

 1. I want to shame bad stuff and make at least half of you "experts" on full-text search.
 As if there is somthing special about it to begin with, really.

 2. More exploration, moar exploitation(!) and above of all it *must be fun*.